dkw789/database-skills/README.md

 4. Run the email2db.py  using python from terminal e.g: (python email2db.py )

-5. Connect to the databse using PgAdmin in order to see the table and their contents or you can also access the database through terminal.
+5. Connect to the database using PgAdmin in order to see the table and their contents or you can also access the database through terminal.